dustinstoltz/CMDist/README.md

 You can also create your own embeddings trained on the corpus on which you are using CMD -- i.e. __corpus-trained embeddings__.
 For example, the text2vec R package uses the GloVe method to train embeddings.

-One important caveat: the word used to denote our concept need not be in the corpus, _but it must be in the word embeddings matrix_.
+One important caveat: the word used to denote a concept need not be in the corpus, _but it must be in the word embeddings matrix_.
 If it is not, the function will stop and let you know.
 This means, obviously, that corpus-trained embeddings cannot be used with words not in the corpus (pre-trained must be used).

 ## Single Word